 If it is a hot summer day, people are going to get very thirsty.
 Can you get a local café or coffee shop to set up a drink stall on the course?
-All profits after costs to go to the right cause.
-It’s a win-win, you raise some funds, they get their name out there and better-known, and excellent publicity for doing charitable work.
+All profits after costs go to the right cause.
+It’s a win-win.
+You raise some funds, they get their name out there and better-known, and excellent publicity for doing charitable work.

 Wedge shot wonder

 Can you get a local company to supply you with a big advertising banner?
 It needs to be a least 10 feet tall and about the same width.
 Place it at an appropriate place on the course and set up a competition.
-The competition is: who can make a wedge shot which gets the ball over the banner from say, 30 feet out (the distance will depend on the skill level of your participants).
+The competition is: who can make a wedge shot which gets the ball over the banner from, say, 30 feet out (the distance will depend on the skill level of your participants).
 Have a camera or a smartphone nearby to take pictures when the ball goes sailing over the top of the advertising banner.
-You can bet that will be the picture which will appear in the local paper or on your neighbourhood website.
-And I bet there is a very good chance it will be in the lobby of the local business for years to come.
+You can bet that the picture will appear in the local paper or on your neighborhood website.
+And I bet there is an excellent chance it will be in the lobby of the local business for years to come.
 Good publicity for everyone and good fun as well.

 Sponsor a hole

 Think about getting each business in your area to sponsor a different hole on the golf course you are using for the day.
-Charge more for sponsorship of the holes you know are going to be the busiest as the day unfolds.
-By organising this way, you will get the maximum number of sponsors involved and spread the word about your event far and wide.
-Make sure you produce an attractive sponsorship pack and think about organising a sponsors’ dinner or drinks before the fun golf tournament to allow the sponsors to meet each other and to thank them for their support.
-Make the most of your sponsors support, and you will get lots of people involved, and you and your good cause will become even better known in the area.
+Charge more for sponsorship of the holes you know will be the busiest as the day unfolds.
+By organizing this way, you will get the maximum number of sponsors involved and spread the word about your event far and wide.
+Make sure you produce an attractive sponsorship pack and think about organizing a sponsors’ dinner or drinks before the fun golf tournament to allow the sponsors to meet each other and to thank them for their support.
+Make the most of your sponsors’ support, and you will get lots of people involved, and you and your good cause will become even better known in the area.

 One club wizard

-On a par 3 hole allow a set number of strokes per player, after they have played their strokes measure the distance from their ball to the hole.
+On a par 3 hole, allow a set number of strokes per player.
+Then, after they have played their strokes, measure the distance from their ball to the hole.

-Shortest distance gets first prize.
+The shortest distance gets first prize.
 Inching to the hole is a perfect challenge for everyone as you can run the challenge several times for players of different skill levels and abilities.
-Save the low handicappers challenge to last and let all the other participants know what time it is happening.
+Save the low handicapper challenge to last and let all the other participants know what time is happening.
 You will get a good crowd, and those best players will love the chance to show off their prowess.

-If you plan your event well and the sun shines, people are going to crowd onto your chosen golf course on the day of your fun golf tournament.
+If you plan your golf outing well and the sun shines, people are going to crowd onto your chosen golf course on the day of your fun golf tournament.

 With the crowds will come the inevitable queues for your most popular challenges and events.
 Most people do not find queuing fun.
-Take away any boredom or frustration by organising some distractions.
-It’s a good idea to have some side games to keep the customers busy while they are waiting for the main events
+Take away any boredom or frustration by organizing some distractions.
+It’s a good idea to have some side games to keep the customers busy while waiting for the main events.

 Kids’ pool challenge